kubeflow/website/content/en/docs/started/workstation/minikube-linux.md

 weight = 50
 +++

-This tutorial cover installation of minikube and Kubeflow in a single node Ubuntu system.
-Minikube provides a single node Kubernetes cluster that is ideal for development and testing purpose.
+This guide covers the installation of Minikube and Kubeflow in a single node Ubuntu system.
+Minikube provides a single node Kubernetes cluster that is good for development and testing purposes.

-The following topics will be covered:
+The guide covers the following topics:

-- installation of docker-community edition (docker-ce), kubectl, and minikube
+- installation of docker-community edition (docker-ce), kubectl, and Minikube
 - installation of Kubeflow
 - launch of Kubeflow central dashboard
-- execution of a MNIST on-prem notebook
+- execution of an MNIST on-prem notebook

-## Prerequistes
+## Prerequisites

  - Ubuntu 18 machine with min 8 cores, 16GB RAM, 250GB storage
- - Root privilege on a ubuntu machine
+ - Root privileges on a Ubuntu machine

-## Installation of docker-ce, kubectl, and minikube
+## Installation of Docker CE, kubectl, and Minikube

-Minikube provides a no-driver mode based on docker without requiring a hypervisor.
+Minikube provides a no-driver mode based on Docker without requiring a hypervisor.

-### Install docker-ce
+### Install Docker CE

+Run the following commands to install Docker CE:
 ```
 apt-get update
 apt-get install -y apt-transport-https ca-certificates curl software-properties-common